Gerard Piqué: Philanthropy

 In 2020, in response to the COVID-19 pandemic Piqué (along with teammates, including Lionel Messi) committed to a 70% salary cut throughout the crisis.
 They further committed to donating to the salaries of all employees at the club during the state of emergency.

 Tax fraud

 On 10 July 2019, Piqué was ordered by a Spanish court to pay €2.1 million to the tax authorities following his conviction for image rights fraud.
-He had been convicted by Spain's National Court in 2016 for faking the sale of his image rights to his Kerad Project company in order to evade taxes from 2008 to 2010.
+He had been convicted by Spain's National Court in 2016 for faking the sale of his image rights to his Kerad Project company to evade taxes from 2008 to 2010.

+Corruption investigation

+In May 2024, Pique was placed under official investigation by a court in Spain over his alleged involvement in a deal which saw the Spanish Super Cup moved to Saudi Arabia (then-RFEF president Luis Rubiales had been arrested and his successor Pedro Rocha was also under investigation).

 Poker tournament results

 On 27 August 2019, Piqué took part in the EPT Barcelona €25,000 Single-Day High Roller Event.
 He finished in second place and won a prize of €352,950.